Diabetes Medication Adherence Tips

 Intentional

 Some people with diabetes may fail to maintain their medication schedule because of intentional behaviors.
-This includes:

 • Beliefs and attitudes about diabetes